awslabs/aurora-dsql-django/reference/KNOWN_ISSUES.md

 LINE 1: ...le.com', "name" = 'example.com' WHERE "django_site"."id" = 1
 ```

-**Root Cause:** The Aurora DSQL adapter uses UUID for `AutoField`, but Django's sites framework hardcodes
+**Root Cause:** The Aurora DSQL adapter for Django uses UUID for `AutoField`, but Django's sites framework hardcodes
 `SITE_ID = 1` (integer) and expects integer primary keys.

 **Workaround:** Remove `django.contrib.sites` from `INSTALLED_APPS` and avoid its use.